croct-tech/challenges/README.md

 - 🧐 **Clarity**
 Does the README clearly explain the problem and solution?
 - ✅ **Correctness**
-Does the solution do what was asked?
+Does the solution accomplish what was asked?
 If anything is missing, does the README explain why it is missing?
 - 🧑‍🎨 **Creativity**
 Does the solution take a creative approach to solve the problem?
 - 🦾 **Usability**